discus0434/pdf-translator/README.md

 Thanks to the following people who have contributed to this project:

-- [Akira Ishino](https://github.com/stn): Improvements on text trunction algorithm
+- [Akira Ishino](https://github.com/stn): Improvements on text truncation algorithm
 - [hibit](https://github.com/hibit-at): Implementation of directory input to `translator.py`